dotnet/csharplang/proposals/list-patterns.md

 If a slice subpattern matches a list or a length value, subpatterns are treated as if they were a direct subpattern of the containing list.
 For instance, `[..[1, 2, 3]]` subsumes a pattern of the form `[1, 2, 3]`.

+The following assumptions are made on the members being used:

-`Length` or `Count` properties are assumed to always return a non-negative value, if and only if the type is *indexable*.
+- The property that makes the type *countable* is assumed to always return a non-negative value, if and only if the type is *indexable*.
 For instance, the pattern `{ Length: -1 }` can never match an array.
+- The member that makes the type *sliceable* is assumed to be well-behaved, that is, the return value is never null and that it is a proper subslice of the containing list.

-The behavior of a pattern-matching operation is undefined if this assumption doesn't hold.
+The behavior of a pattern-matching operation is undefined if any of the above assumptions doesn't hold.

 #### Lowering